Imaginary scaling invariance of the one-loop effective potential: Invariance of the 2HDM effective potential under the transformation

-Recently, within the 2HDM, 1-loop effective potential has been calculated adopting the bilinear notation~\cite{Cao:2022rgh,Cao:2023kgq,Pilaftsis:2024uub}.
+Recently, within the 2HDM, the one-loop effective potential has been calculated adopting the bilinear notation~\cite{Cao:2022rgh,Cao:2023kgq,Pilaftsis:2024uub}.
 We will concentrate hereafter only on the scalar ($V_{\text{eff}}^{(S)}$) contribution to the potential that can be, after dropping field-independent contributions, written in the following form \cite{Quiros:1999jp}